makeabilitylab/physcomp/advancedio/oled.md

 #### Method 2: Print rendering

 The more common and feature-rich method to draw text is via the `print` subsystem.
-Indeed, the [Adafruit_GFX class](https://github.com/adafruit/Adafruit-GFX-Library/blob/master/Adafruit_GFX.h) extends the [Print class](https://github.com/arduino/ArduinoCore-avr/blob/master/cores/arduino/Print.h) from the Arduino core library.
-Rather than call `Serial.print("Hello World")`, however, you would call `oledDisplay.print("Hello World")` where `oledDisplay` is a `Adafruit_SSD1306` object.
+Interestingly, the [Adafruit_GFX class](https://github.com/adafruit/Adafruit-GFX-Library/blob/master/Adafruit_GFX.h) actually extends the [Print class](https://github.com/arduino/ArduinoCore-avr/blob/master/cores/arduino/Print.h) from the Arduino core library.
+Rather than call `Serial.print("Hello World")`, however, with the OLED display and Adafruit GFX library, you would call `oledDisplay.print("Hello World")`.
+Here, `oledDisplay` is the `Adafruit_SSD1306` object.

 To use the OLED's print functionality, you can first set optional parameters such as the text color, size, and wrapping: